hpsfoundation/foundation/charter.md

 -	(e) The revenues collected by the project shall be used for the following purposes:

 	-	i.
-The marketing, promotion and expansion of deployment and use of the "Included in CNCF" projects.
+The marketing, promotion and expansion of deployment and use of the "Included in HPSF" projects.
 	-	ii.
 The staffing of key resources to build, run and manage project productivity infrastructure.
 	-	iii.
 The promotion of container-based computing principles as outlined and implementation thereof via the CNCF's projects.